Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I have no idea how you would preserve.

-You've got to salt it or keep it really cold or something.
+You've got it's like salted or keep it really cold or something.

 Because it feels like it would be pretty cold already.